Health Care Power of Attorney Basics

 You can express all medical decisions in a living will.
 By creating a living will or a similar health care directive, you can accomplish two critical goals:

-If you create a living will, you reduce the likelihood of emotional and ugly disputes over your medical and end-of-life care.
-Taking your health care wishes into your own hands can provide peace of mind for your family if you are facing a terminal illness or serious medical condition.
+Creating a living will reduces the likelihood of emotional disputes over your medical and end-of-life care.
+Taking your health care wishes into your own hands can provide peace of mind for your family.
+Your loved ones will know your wishes if you face a terminal illness or serious medical condition.

-Unfortunately, the desire to avoid dealing with an awkward and uncomfortable subject leads many people to forego creating living wills.
-The most common reason given for not making a health care directive is that the subject of mental incapacity and end-of-life care was difficult to approach.
-It can also be hard to consider when the power of attorney is for a child.
+Unfortunately, many people forgo creating living wills.
+The difficulty of the subject matter is the most common reason given for not making a health care directive.
+Few people are excited to discuss the subject of mental incapacity and end-of-life care.
+It can also be hard to consider when a power of attorney is for a child.
+But pushing past any initial feelings of discomfort and awkwardness can pay off later.

 - Deciding if you want to receive life support